Discover the Wonders of Peru with SAS.

 Peru is safer than it has been in years, but standard travel precautions apply.
 Remember: you represent enormous wealth to the typical person here; the budget for your trip might exceed what many Peruvians earn in a year.
 Conceal your valuables, watch your things, avoid deserted streets, walk purposefully, take taxis at nights, and be vigilant if somebody invades your personal space, or if there is a scene of commotion, either of which may be done to distract you.
-Bag slashers and pickpockets tent to work in markets and on buses; keep track of your valuables in any crewded place.
+Bag slashers and pickpockets tend to work in markets and on buses; keep track of your valuables in any crowded place.
 In terms of health and sanitation, few visitors experience anything worse than a bout of traveler´s diarrhea.
 If you stick to upscale eateries in well-trodden destinations, you may minimize even those problems.
 Be wary of raw foods (peel your fruit), don´t drink tap water, a bottle of drinkable water can be found everyewhere.
 If you visit the Amazon Basin, you should get vaccinated against yellow fever.
 Check with your physician about any other pretravel immunization or medication at least a month before you leave, since some vaccines require multiple injections.
 We do not recommend discos in Cusco for recent bad reports -free drinks are weird or only go as a group of friends.
 Avoid taking Taxis -even those with "Official signs" to your hotel after midnight.
 If your hotel or Hostal has located surroundings the city, eg: (San Blas, Santa Ana.
 San Pedro, San Cristobal, Recoleta..) avoid returning home after midnight and always be with a group of people, not just you and your partner.
 Car accidents were also reported after midnights, therefore just be very careful and look out for yourself at all times.
 Do not exchange Peruvian Soles at Airports or Banks -you will get the worse rates.
 In Lima´s Airport for Hotel transfer contact Taxi Green at the arrival desk -after you have collected your luggage, they accept card payments and offer a good and safe service.
 Most Peruvians speak some English.